TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-ios.md

 }
 ```

-## Consume One-time Products
+## Consume Consumable Products

-One-time products must be processed as consumed through REST API or Consume API of SDK, after products are provided.
+Consumable products must be processed as consumed through REST API or Consume API of SDK, after products are provided.

 ### Specifications for Consumption API